 Clip may not be representative of the blu-ray version

-So that’s the Windtalkers blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s the Windtalkers blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: Windtalkers (2002) Blu-ray Review

 Director(s): John Woo